Will PEX Piping Burst When It Freezes?

 PEX can be more easily routed through insulated spaces

-Poorly insulated external walls, attic spaces, crawl spaces, and so on: these are some of the risk areas for freezing pipes.
+Poorly insulated outside walls, attics, crawl spaces, and similar areas are at risk for freezing pipes.
 As we saw in the Houston Big Freeze disaster - incomplete insulation can be quite common in southern states.

-We have another article covering the benefits and costs of a PEX repipe in general.
-You can also contact us to schedule a free consult with one of our local estimators, who can discuss your repipe options and provide you with a fixed price quote.
+You can contact us to set up a free consultation with one of our local repipe consultants.
+They can discuss your repipe options and give you a fixed price quote.

 TOC